open-horizon/anax/doc/api.md

 #### **API:** GET  /status
 ---

-Get the connectivity and blockchain status on the node.
+Get the connectivity, configuration, and blockchain status on the node.
 The output includes the status of all blockchain containers, agent configuration and the node's connectivity.
 The only blockchain currently supported by Horizon is ethereum.

 **Parameters:**